go-arrower/arrower.org/docs/guides/persist-inmemory-repository/index.md

 # Persist an InMemory Repository
 :::warning
-This is only recommended while prototyping and to run local demos Not for production use.
+This is only recommended while prototyping and to run local demos **not** for production use.
 :::